aliceqin12/cloud-services-dotnet-execute-powershell-file-in-storage-file-mounted-disk/README.md

 author: msonecode
 ---

-# How to Execute PowerShell from Mounted Azure Storage File Disk in Azure Cloud Service Worker Role
+# How to execute PowerShell from mounted Azure storage file disks in Azure Cloud service worker role

 ## Introduction
-When we are using Azure Cloud Service and Azure Storage, we always keep some common files in Azure Storage and make Azure Cloud Service read those files directly from storage service.
+When we use Azure Cloud Service and Azure Storage, we always keep some common files in Azure Storage and make Azure Cloud Service directly read those files from storage service.

-In this example, you will learn how to mount an Azure Storage Shared File service as a remote to cloud service instance in a startup task.
+In this example, you will learn how to mount an Azure Storage shared file service as a remote to cloud service instance in a startup task.

 You will also learn how to execute a PowerShell script in startup tasks and avoid the warning for PowerShell policy conflicts.